fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 Service planning really similar with that of [Dashlane](https://emlvirus.github.io/personalbase/Info-Tech/password-managers.html#dashlane), more features starting from $19.95 per year.

 ## Bonus Tips

+Here are some tips to help you to use passwords safer:

+* Try to generate as longer & stronger passwords with your password manager isntead of using the same one everywhere.
+* Do **NEVER** share your master passoword.
+* Change passwords for your website account in certain peroid.
+* Enable 2FA if ever provided everywhere.
+Yubikey is a good choice as you can destroy it when you encounter personal threat.

 ### LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a> Except where otherwise noted, all contents in this site is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0 International License</a>.